tplamminsaari/threadpooluniverse/README.md

 - Build this library locally and link you project against `threadpooluniverse.lib` library and the headers.
 - Use e.g. CMake's "FetchContent" feature to include this library to your build chain and build it as part of your project.
 - Take the source codes and include them directly to be part of your own project and build them together with your project.

+When including the sources to your own project, please notice that the source code are in `src` and in `include` directories so you must include both to your project.